meetakbari/SMTP-Protocol-in-C/README.md

+# Author Details
-Author : Meet Akbari (AU1841073)
+Meet Akbari - meet.a1@ahduni.edu.in
-		     Mayankkumar Tank (AU1841057)
+Mayankkumar Tank - mayankbhai.t@ahduni.edu.in
 Course : Computer Networks
 Organization : School of Engineering and Applied Science, Ahmedabad University, India.
 Project : SMTP(Simple Mail Transfer Protocol) Implementation in C using Socket Programming

+# How to run the client and server files
 * First compile the server.c file and run using this format : ./server portnumber(any range except 0-1023)
 * Then compile the client.c file and run using this format : ./client 127.0.0.1 portnumber(same as written on server side)

-* To communicate with server there are several commands(here are 6 which we have implemented):
+## To communicate with server there are several commands(here are 6 which we have implemented):
 1. HELO - to start conversation for sending email
 2. MAIL FROM - to send sender's email address
 3. RCPT TO - to send recipient's email address